0xKai27/did-jwt-metamask/README.md

 This project is a sample implementation of issuing and verifying a claim on a subject.
 It comprises of 3 logically separate stages:
 * Issuance of JWT with a private claim by the Issuer
 * Adding of JWT to Subject DID Document by the Subject
-* Validation of Subject DID Document and JWT payload by the Audience
+* Validation of Subject/Issuer DID Document and JWT payload by the Audience

 Views are separated according to the above whereby each page requires you to switch to the relevant role on Metamask.
 * "/": Issuer application for preparing and signing the JWT as an Issuer